kondokuro/PyMazeing/README.md

 	max_hall_length:int=1)
 ```

-A simple function call returns the full maze structure, or it can be constructed by using more specific generator functions to manually generate the different maze sections, if the desire is to have more control over the shape of the maze.
+A simple function call returns the full maze structure.
+Alternatively, a maze can be constructed by using the more specific generator functions for the different maze sections, if the desire is to have more control over the shape of the maze.

 ## Technical Specification